Prom crowning sparks divide at Ohio high school

 “It’s very demeaning,” Conley said.
 “It takes a lot for an individual to be able to bring themself back to who they are and believing in themselves and being fully confident and not letting things like that pull them out of who they are as a person.”

-Inside the meeting, some community members shared a different opinion.
-Local resident Joe Overholser, he believes prom king and queen should be a biological male and female.
+Inside the meeting some community members shared a different opinion.
+For Joe Overholser, he believes prom king and queen should be a biological male and female.

 “Till the last few years about all the history in the world, it’s kind of been understood,” Overholser said.
 “So, you know, so for whatever reason the last few years, it’s has been questioned.
 And I don’t think that’s a good thing for society.”